Jason2Brownlee/TeamFortressQuakeArchive/README.md

 # TeamFortress Quake Archive

-This project archives all releases of TeamFortress for Quake 1.
+Archives of all official releases of TeamFortress for Quake 1.

+Includes TeamFortress Quake (TFQ) and TeamFortress Quakeworld (TFQW).

 From the readme: